Acacia vs walnut, which is superior?

 The other primary distinction between the two types of wood is how they look as they age.
 Depending on your location, walnut may fade over time while acacia color will remain constant.

 If you loved this article, you’ll probably love our other posts comparing acacia to other common hardwoods.
-Feel free to give Teak vs Acacia Wood a read, too!
+Feel free to give our Acacia vs Sheesham Wood a read, too!